Fueled/flowr/README.md

 # FlowR

 FlowR is a wrapper class around the Fragment Manager.
 It's mainly used to navigate between different fragments easily while providing a wide range of functionality.
-The following are the functionalities provided by the router:
+The following are the functionalities provided by the Flowr:

 * Easily navigate between different fragments.
 * Ability to open fragments for result.